kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc get vmi
 ```

 Finally, use the gathered ip to connect to the Virtual Machine, create some files, stop and restart the Virtual Machine with virtctl and check how data persists.
-Use password *gocubsgo*
+Use password *gocubsgo* if needed

 ```
 ssh cirros@VM_IP